Start81/check_sendgrid_credits/README.md

 ```

 You need an API Key with user.credits.read right only
-To create this API key you must use an admin API key withe the following curl command :
+To create this API key you must use an admin API key with the following curl command :

 ```shell